Models as Approximations II: A Model-Free Theory of Parametric Regression: Plug-In/Sandwich Estimators versus -of- Bootstrap Estimators of Standard Error

 \subsection{Plug-In Estimators are Limits of $M$-of-$N$ Bootstrap Estimators}

-In Part~I, Section~8, it was shown that for linear OLS there exists a connection between two ways of estimating asymptotic variance: the sandwich estimator for sample size $N$ is the limit of the $M$-of-$N$ bootstrap as $M \rightarrow \infty$, where bootstrap is the kind that resamples $\xy$ cases rather than residuals.
+In Part~I, Section~8, it was indicated that for linear OLS there exists a connection between two ways of estimating asymptotic variance: the sandwich estimator for sample size $N$ is the limit of the $M$-of-$N$ bootstrap as $M \rightarrow \infty$, where bootstrap is the kind that resamples $\xy$ cases rather than residuals.
 This connection holds at a general level: all plug-in estimators of standard error are limits of bootstrap in this sense.

-The crucial observation of Part~I goes through as follows: Because resampling is iid sampling from some distribution, there holds a CLT as the resample size grows, $M \rightarrow \infty$.
-The distribution being (re)sampled is the empirical distribution $\PhatN = (1/N) \sum \delta_{(\yi,\xveci)}$, where $N$ is fixed but $M \rightarrow \infty$ (causing ever more duplicates of cases).
-The following holds for bootstrap resampling of any well-behaved statistical functional, be it in a regression context or not:
+The crucial observation of Part~I goes through as follows: The $M$-of-$N$ bootstrap is iid sampling of $M$ observations from some distribution, hence there must hold a CLT as the resample size grows, $M \rightarrow \infty$.
+The distribution being (re)sampled is the empirical distribution $\PhatN = (1/N) \sum \delta_{(\yi,\xveci)}$, where $N$ is fixed but $M \rightarrow \infty$.\footnote{This causes ever more ties at $M$ grows.} Therefore, the following holds for bootstrap resampling of any well-behaved statistical functional, be it in a regression context or not:

-{\bf Proposition~\ref{sec:plugin-bootstrap}:} {\em Assume the regression functional $\Bthetadot$ is asymptotically normal for a sufficiently rich class of joint distributions~$\P=\PofYandX$ with acceptable regressor distributions~$\PofX$ as follows:
+{\bf Proposition~\ref{sec:plugin-as-limit}:} {\em Assume the regression functional $\Bthetadot$ is asymptotically normal for a sufficiently rich class of joint distributions~$\P=\PofYandX$ with acceptable regressor distributions~$\PofX$ as follows:

 Let a fixed dataset of size $N$ with acceptable regressors be represented by the empirical measure $\PhatN$.
 Then a CLT holds for the $M$-of-$N$ bootstrap as $M \rightarrow \infty$, with an asymptotic variance obtained by plug-in.
 Letting $\BthetabootM = \Btheta(\PbootM)$ where $\PbootM$ is the empirical distribution of a resample of size $M$ from $\PhatN$, we have:}